MCOM 407/507.001 | Mondays, 11 a.m.-1:40 p.m. | VB 207

 - Conduct sustained research and reporting on a topic in an interactive environment.

-- Structure content to attract and sustain an interactive audience.
+- Structure content to attract and sustain an interactive audience, while applying appropriate ethical and legal standards.

 - Develop and maintain a professional online presence using current and emerging technologies.